-- Reservations are required for camping in Newhalem Creek Campground-Loop C, Upper Goodell Group Site, Lower Goodell Group Sites, Newhalem Creek Group Sites.
+- Reservations are required for camping in the Upper Goodell Group Site and Lower Goodell Group Sites.
+Reservations are available for Newhalem Creek Campground-Loop C and Newhalem Creek Group Sites.

 - Maximum campsite limits are as follows: two vehicles (including boat and camper trailers), 8 people, and 3 tents are permitted at Colonial Creek, Gorge Lake, Newhalem Creek, Goodell Creek, and Hozomeen Campgrounds unless otherwise posted.
 All camping activities must be conducted on bare ground and not on vegetation.

 - All wheels of all vehicles must be parked on hardened or designated paved parking pads.

 - In backcountry camp areas, campers must camp on delineated tent pads where provided.

 (b)(3) Camping within 25 feet of a fire hydrant or main road, or within 100 feet of a flowing stream, river or body of water is authorized only in the following areas, under the conditions noted:

 - Designated frontcountry, backcountry and boat-in campsites only.

 (d) Conditions for the storage of food are in effect, as noted, for the following areas: